carlynorama/FixedSizeCollection/README.md

 See  https://forums.swift.org/t/approaches-for-fixed-size-arrays/

+Previously working with C Arrays in Swift was frequently best solved by writing custom code for custom situations due to the nature of Tuples.
+With the [large amount of work being done](#related-pitches-and-proposals) to make the compiler ready for better C Array interaction it begins to become more reasonable to think about what a general API could be.

-This FixedSizedCollection is intended to be an API on a bag of bytes service that will be able make a solid commitment to compiler that those bytes all exist and have a value of type Element and the size of that memory will not change for the lifetime of that FixedSizedCollection.
-That BytesService could be owned and managed by the FixedSizedCollection, or by something reliable a client offers up on initialization (a BufferView, e.g,).
+This FixedSizedCollection is intended to be a possible version as API on a bag of bytes service that will be able make a solid commitment to compiler that those bytes all exist and have a value of type Element and the size of that memory will not change for the lifetime of that FixedSizedCollection.
+That BytesService could be owned and managed by the FixedSizedCollection, or by something reliable a client offers up on initialization (a StorageView, e.g,).

 The FixedSizedCollection itself can then vend Views or Copies as needed.
 Those views or copies could be to its full collection or SubSequences.

-[A LOT of work](#related-pitches-and-proposals) has been done on making the compiler ready for this type of behavior.

 This could end up being a Protocol.